togop/RepData_PeerAssessment2/repdata_PA2.md

 ![plot of chunk unnamed-chunk-2](./repdata_PA2_files/figure-html/unnamed-chunk-2.png)

+This shows that the most sever events in this case is the **tornado**.

 To address the second question, we will use the summarized data for **property** and **crop** damage as representation of the economic impact.